witseie-elen4010/2025-group-lab-004/documentation/sprint1_retrospective.md

 # Sprint 1: Game Foundation

 ## Completed User Stories
+A total of 4 stories were delivered.

-- User Registration (Erick Chauke)
+- User Registration (by Erick Chauke)
   - Created user model with secure password storage
   - Implemented registration form and validation
   - Added admin logging for new registrations
   - Set up tests for the feature

+- User Login and Authentication(by Tokelo Mphahlele)
+- Game session creation (by Mzudumile Kaizer)
+- Game joining feature (by Alungile Rawuka)

 ## Challenges Encountered